Terradue/doc-tep-geohazards/source/tutorials/gep-sbas-s1.rst

 .. code-block:: sbas-parameter

 	srtm_1

+..
+NOTE:: - SRTM valid in the [-56 deg, +60 deg] range of latitudes.

 .. note:: Possible values are: *srtm_1* (1 arcsec SRTM DEM), *srtm_3* (3 arcsec SRTM DEM).
 User is kindly advised to check the `EarthExplorer`_ web site for actual data coverage.